teo-lin/multi-llm-mcps/mcps/MSK/README.md

 # AWS MSK MCP Server

+> **DISABLED — this server does not work yet.** It is excluded from the setup, register and test
+> scripts, and its package is marked private so it cannot be published. `@teolin/mcp-msk` has never
+> been published, so the npx and npm commands below will fail until it is fixed and released.

 ## Features

 MCP server for AWS MSK (Managed Streaming for Kafka) with protobuf message decoding.